TimzAjes16/MeshFlow/README_ELECTRON.md

 ## Notes

+### Screen Recording Permissions

-- Screen capture features require appropriate permissions on macOS (System Preferences > Security & Privacy > Screen Recording)
+Screen capture features require appropriate permissions:

+**macOS:**
+1. Open System Preferences (or System Settings on macOS 13+)
+2. Go to Security & Privacy > Privacy
+3. Select "Screen Recording" from the left sidebar
+4. Check the box next to MeshFlow
+5. Restart the app if needed

+**Windows:**
+1. Open Windows Settings
+2. Go to Privacy > Screen Recording
+3. Enable "Allow apps to access your screen"

+**Linux:**
+- Screen recording permissions vary by distribution
+- You may need to grant permissions through your desktop environment's settings

+### Other Notes

 - The app includes all Node.js modules, so it will be larger than a static export, but all features work
 - Database connections work normally since the Next.js server runs inside the Electron process